Jiri Jarosik on Jose’s funny videos, dining on boxes and JT’s jeans

-Jiri Jarosik only spent half a season at Chelsea, but the Czech Republic midfielder still has plenty of tales to tell about his time at Stamford Bridge.
+Jiri Jarosik may only have spent half a season at Chelsea before being loaned out then eventually sold, but the Czech Republic midfielder still has plenty of tales to tell about his time at Stamford Bridge.

 In his first year as Chelsea manager, Jose Mourinho splashed more than £90million on the likes of Didier Drogba, Ricardo Carvalho, Petr Cech and other marquee signings who would help define the club over the next decade.

-And also signed by Mourinho in the January of his first year in charge was Jiri Jarosik, a 26-year-old fair-haired Czech midfielder who you may well have forgotten ever played for the club.
+And Jiri Jarosik was also signed by Mourinho in the January of his first year in charge, though you may well have forgotten the then-26-year-old, fair-haired Czech midfielder ever played for the club.
 Well, he did.

 Prior to his arrival in England, Jarosik had won six titles with Sparta Prague before moving to Russia to conquer another league with CSKA Moscow, becoming something of a cult hero among local fans.

 And although the midfielder was still relatively unknown by most in England by the time he joined Chelsea, Mourinho had been following Jarosik ever since he scored against his Porto team in a 2002 Champions League clash.

 Two years later, they met again.
 And this time there was even more riding on it.

 “In 2004, when I was at CSKA, we played against Chelsea in the Champions League,” Jarosik says.
 “Before the game my agent told me that both Chelsea and Everton were interested in me, so I was really excited.
 It felt like a dream.

 “I immediately went to Liverpool even though no one from Everton had invited me.
 I just bought a plane ticket and flew over there to see Goodison Park with my own eyes.